 This is a dilemma every middle-class working person deals with in their career, especially in their early formidable years.
 There is so much work to do, that it simply consumes you.
 You barely have any time left to have fun with your friends.
-And if you have your eyes set on a specific goal, a certain level of income you want to earn and a senior position at your company, then prioritizing your friendships becomes even more difficult.
+And if you have your eyes set on a specific goal, a certain level of income you want to earn, and a senior position at your company, then prioritizing your friendships becomes even more difficult.
 You simply have no time left, after all the work you have to get done.

 But is that really wise?
 Does a higher paycheque really matter that much more than your personal relationships with your friends and family?
 Is there really any meaning to our lives if we earn a lot of money but do not have any friends left to celebrate it with.
 We have also seen how work can separate us from our once close friends.
-We talk less frequently, we get more busy, we don't reach out to them and they don't reach out to us.
-We unintentionally create too much space between ourselves, to the point that it starts feeling awkward to even try reaching out any more.
+We talk less frequently, we get busier, we don’t reach out to them and they don’t reach out to us.
+We unintentionally create too much space between ourselves, to the point that it starts feeling awkward to even try reaching out anymore.
 They start feeling like strangers we once used to know.